soul4rent/AWBW-Map-Checklist/Standard Map Checklist.md

 Exceptions apply to many of the list items.

 ## Standard C Rank Map Checklist
+- Are FTA counters implemented properly?
+  - Does one exist?
+  - Is it proper for the number of bases, map type, etc.
 - Is the map mirrored in some form?
 - Are there no contested bases?
 - Are there no contested airports?